Remember “The Golden Girls” — that TV sitcom staple decades ago? Well, today’s version is fun-loving, too, but has gone to the dogs.

 Nancy’s the lead in show-dog management and breeding, Jenny in training.
 And both are firm believers in puppy training from the get-go.

-The breed is valedictorians, Olympic athletes, therapists, and best friends all rolled into one, they say.
+The breed is valedictorians, world-class athletes, therapists, and best friends all rolled into one, they say.

 But when asked what is the public’s biggest misconception of the breed, Lewine answers, “They want a ‘calm’ dog that loves/likes every person and everything and naively believe they almost ‘train themselves.’
 Their perception is the well-trained, well-behaved, well-groomed Golden is ‘born that way.’
 Getting a puppy from a reputable breeder not only guarantees it will be healthier but also means raising it will be easier than from a rescue or puppy-mill.